RhombusRobbie/SYSC-3010/README.md

 STARTING THE SMARTPHONE

-* Change Ip address of the smartphone Application in the  to match the IP address of the network where the program is running
+* Change Ip address of the smartphone Application in the MainActivity to match the IP address of the network where the program is running
       *  Run command prompt on the computer being used
             * select ipv4 of wireless or ethernet depending on the connection